Abandoned & Little-Known Airfields:

 which described Sunny South as having a 3,800' unpaved runway.

-as it was no longer depicted at all on the August 1954 Miami Sectional Chart (courtesy of Chris Kennedy).
+as it was no longer depicted at all on the January 1953 Miami Sectional Chart.

 It presumably succumbed to the explosive post-war urban growth in the Miami metropolitan area.

-the site of the former Sunny South Airport consists of residential housing & some commercial development.
+A 2014 aerial view showed the site of Sunny South Airport consists of residential housing & some commercial development.

 The North Shore Medical Center is located adjacent to the north side of the airport site.